ibnesayeed/webserver-tester/README.md

 To test your server, run your server first, note down the host and port of the server (which can be on the local machine or on a remote machine), then execute the tester script against that `<host>` and `<port>`.

-Currently, the testing script has an external dependency on NetCat (`nc`) utility for making requests.
-However, we plan to eliminate this dependency.

 ```
 $ git clone https://github.com/ibnesayeed/webserver-tester.git
 $ cd webserver-tester